Forest Bioeconomy

 Degree awarded upon completion of the programme

-The Master’s (120 credits) programme Forest Bioeconomy leads to a Degree of Master of Science (M.Sc) with a major in Bioeconomy Management.
+The Master’s programme Forest Bioeconomy leads to a Degree of Master of Science (120 credits) with a major in Bioeconomy Management.
 A Degree of Master is a general qualification.

 Students who fulfil the qualification requirements for a Degree of Master (120 credits) in the main field of study will be issued a degree certificate on request.
 The degree certificate will specify the qualification as Degree of Master of Science (120 credits) with a major in Bioeconomy Management.